Small Bore Orifice for Gas Flow Calculator

 Orifice Gas Flow Definitions

-Error Messages given by Orifice Calculation Top of Page
+Error Messages Top of Page

 "P2/P1<0.8.
 Out of range".
 The equation for expansibility e is only valid for P2/P1≥0.8.
 This is a just a warning message; all variables are computed.